SOFTINUX/Base_Doc/source/implement_your_extension/base_as_dependency/configure_vscode.rst

 | Modify line 35 to use :code:`WebApplication.dll` as entry point of application.

 .. note::
-   The order sequence make build on every launch.
+   The order sequence makes build on every launch.

 .. literalinclude:: ../../_static/src/tasks.json.txt
     :language: js